 Developing a link building strategy isn’t a cakewalk.
-Heck, even SEO experts sometimes fail at link building.
+Heck, even SEO experts sometimes fail at a link building campaign.

 Outbound links or links that point to external web pages from your own site can actually impact your blog authority.
 Make sure the pages your links point to are relevant, useful and have good standing with Google.

-At the heart of effective link building is the concept of giving.
+At the heart of effective an link building campaign is the concept of giving.

 In other words, you link to other sites, pages and case studies willingly.

 “Linking out instead of link building to rank in Google” is a helpful resource that doesn’t follow traditional advice.
 Rather, it capitalizes on the principle of reciprocity.